kancharlaNarmadha/1B/README.md

-# EX 3C StringBuilder and toString method in java
+# EX 3D StringTokenizer in java
 ## DATE:
 ## AIM:
-To write a java program use replace() method replaces the given String from the specified beginIndex and endIndex and use stringbuilder.
+To write a java program to print output upto separator symbol(,) based on input using nextToken method of the string tokenizer java.